Cyber-human interaction – focussing on individual behaviour relating to the internet, digital media and technology.

-Cybercology is an online resource with the aim of pursuing and showcasing insights into the psychology, sociology and anthropology of ‘Technology at Work and Play’.
+Cybercology is an online resource with the primary purpose of pursuing and showcasing insights into the psychology, (including the sociology and anthropology) of ‘Technology at Work, Life and Play’.

-The particular focus is on how technology is changing who we are & how we engage with it as adults at work and at home.
-This includes how we navigate the working world around us and manage our lifestyle choices, how we interact with colleagues, friends and family and how our worldview and interaction with ‘others’ is shifting along with technological innovation.
+The particular focus is on how technology is changing who we are and how we engage with it as adults at work and at home.
+This includes: how we navigate the working world around us and manage our individual lifestyle choices; how we interact with colleagues, friends and family; and how our worldview and interaction with ‘others’ is shifting along with technological innovation.

-The primary aim is to take CyberPsychology out of the world of academics, forensics and mental health and make it available, relevant and useable for businesses and knowledge workers who use technology to fulfil their day-to-day work function in the creation of knowledge based assets, services and profit.
+The primary aim is to expand CyberPsychology beyond the world of academics, forensics, gaming and mental health and make it available, relevant and useable for businesses and knowledge workers who use technology to fulfil their day-to-day work function in the creation of knowledge based assets, services and profit.